#14 Up Side Down

 I have been running regularly since the beginning of this year.
 The occasion was actually that I wanted to stay fit despite cancelled dance trainings.
 However, for me running is first and foremost simply a wonderful movement, a deeply human one.
 I like running as a practice, as a conversation with my body.
 How does my body want to run?
 What are the challenges, strategies, possibilities, solutions?
 How do the different parts of my body communicate with each other, and what does it have to do with breath?
 How does my body find flow, joy, freedom?

 There are endless things to say and read about jogging.
 I will not elaborate on that here.
 Only this much: On the one hand, I am inspired by Chi Running, which is about acquiring a loose and natural running style, driven by a strong body center and a relaxed rest of the body.
 On the other hand, I find the differentiation between the "Gazelle" vs "Glider" very helpful.
 I'm definitely a gazelle.
 Are you?

-What I find particularly exciting about the videos is what you see about the race when you look at it "upside down".
+What I find particularly exciting about the videos is what you see about the run when you look at it "upside down".
 It gets such a weightlessness, an anti-gravity.
 Chris says something clever about this: "The question is whether this upside-down perspective is just an illusion?
-Or is there really this weightlessness, this lift, in our race?"
+Or is there really this weightlessness, this lift, in our run?"